 The board takes the safety and security of its students seriously, and therefore prohibits students from leaving district campuses during the school day or school sponsored events (e.g., after-school clubs, extracurricular activities, and athletics) using third-party ridesharing services, unless the student is accompanied by a parent/ guardian.
 The district will not allow a student under the age of eighteen (18) to leave school using such a service under any circumstance, unless accompanied by a parent/guardian or by a person duly authorized in accordance with district Procedure 3441P.
-When a student must leave school in situations where no parent/ guardian is available to transport a student home, or in emergency situations, a school administrator will arrange district-approved transportation for that student.
+When a student must leave school in situations where no parent/ guardian is available to transport a student home. or in emergency situations, a school administrator will arrange district-approved transportation for that student.
+The prohibition of the use of ridesharing services does not include transportation services that directly contract with the district such as HopSkipDrive.
+Everdriven, or other contracted transportation services.